tiborsimon/tiborsimon.github.io/_posts/2015-07-10-project-management-in-evernote.md

 This is an optional note.
 It adds a fair bit of overhead to the administration process, but it provides a clear overview of the task you working on/have worked on.
 This note only contains a table which has the following headers:

-- Task id - a unique id that identifies the task
+- Project id - a unique id that identifies the project
-- Task link - you can obtain a link by right clicking on the task note, and choose Copy Note Link
+- Project link - you can obtain a link by right clicking on the project note, and choose Copy Note Link
-- Task status - there are five states[^3] a task can be in: NOT_STARTED, ONGOING, ON_HOLD, DONE, OBSOLETED
+- Project status - there are five states[^3] a task can be in: NOT_STARTED, ONGOING, ON_HOLD, DONE, OBSOLETED
-- Finished - The date you have completed or obsolete the task.
+- Finished - The date you have completed or obsolete the project.
-- Started - The day you pulled the task from the pool.
+- Started - The day you pulled the project from the pool.

-### Task template note
+### Project template note

-This note contains the blueprint for the new task notes you create.
+This note contains the blueprint for the new project notes you create.
 Using this template ensures the uniform outfit of the System.
-It contains all the parts a task administration note would need to be as usable as possible.
+It contains all the parts a project administration note would need to be as usable as possible.

 The template contains two main parts:

 - Header - where the administrative parts are located
-- Body - where you write and collect all the information and resources you needed during the task in an grouped structure
+- Body - where you write and collect all the information and resources you needed during the project in an grouped structure

 #### Header part